Ama4538/SnuggleStop/README.md

 # SnuggleStop
- A full-stack web application designed to streamline pet adoption and supply management for a pet care center.
+ A full-stack web application designed to streamline pet adoption and supply designed for inventory management.

 ## Table of Contents
 - [Installation](#installation)